AirdroperUA/AirOS-docs/content/development/extensions/index.md

 Testing each Extension release before making it available to install from the online store is strongly recommended.

-1. Go to the [Extensions Manager](../../usage/advanced/#extensions-manager) in BlueOS
+1. Go to the [Extensions Manager](../../usage/advanced/#extensions-manager) in AirOS
 1. Click on the "Installed" tab
 1. Click the "+" icon in the bottom right corner
 1. Enter the relevant information for your Docker Image, so it can be fetched from Docker Hub